SumaDodo/Kaggle_Competition/Implementing PCA/Readme.md

 5. sorting of the eigen values.
 6. use this new eigen value matrix to transform the values to a new subspace.

+**Note:** Eigen vectors and eigen values form the core of PCA.
+While eigen vectors define the directions of the new feature space, eigen values define their magnitude.
 **References:**
 1. [Implementing PCA](https://sebastianraschka.com/Articles/2014_pca_step_by_step.html)